HughxDev/metrolist/README.md

 switchBackToMetrolistBaseIfNeeded();
 ```

-This is the technique used by the AMI Estimator component to link to navigate between the different steps in the form.
+This is the technique used by the AMI Estimator component to navigate between the different steps in the form.